 Don’t want to set up your account?
 No problem!
 We offer Pinterest and Tailwind account setups!

-Clean Up Your Boards
+Clean Up Your Account and Boards

 If you are like most pinners (and like me before I started upping my Pinterest game) you had a ton of boards.
 From Halloween Costumes to Makeup Tutorials, you are probably all over the place.
 This is the best place to start!
 Go through your boards and cleanse!
 Only keep the boards that are pertinent to your brand and hide the rest.